 "Much of our content is very technical, so it can be heavy going for learners.
-D2L made it much more interactive, more appealing, and more professional looking."
+D2L made it much more interactive, more appealing, and more professional looking.
+It was a superpositive experience working with D2L's Learning & Creative Services team."